dfrappart/dfrappart.github.io/_posts/2021-12-12-AGIC-and_AKS_with_kubenet_part2.markdown

 It's time to wrap up this 2nd part already.
 To conclude, one interesting fact:
-AGIC is a candidate for Pd Identity.
+AGIC is a candidate for Pod Identity.
 That's exactly what we did in this article.
-Second, we performed a full unmanaged installation of AGIC with its dependency Pod Identity, and well, there are a lot of moving part.
+Second, we performed a full unmanaged installation of AGIC with its requirement `Pod Identity`, and well, there are a lot of moving part.
 I guess that the reason to use the helm chart instead of the add-on should really be discussed thoroughly.
-Probably, the capabilities of Pod Identity may give us more segregation option in the Kubernetes control plan thant the AGIC add-on.
+Probably, the capabilities of Pod Identity may give us more segregation option in the Kubernetes control plan than the AGIC add-on.

 but that's up to you ^^